 When people think of Italian wine and wine tasting in Tuscany, their first thought might be the robust Chiantis.
 Having lived in Italy, I kind of felt “been there, done that.”
 But on my return, I was excited to learn, and taste, how Tuscany is embracing luxury wine travel.

-My adventure in wine tasting in Tuscany began at the Baracchi estate, which sits high above Cortona, up narrow, winding roads that even our GPS couldn’t keep up with.
-It was a constant barrage of “turn right”, “turn left”, “turn right”, as we made the hairpin turns.
-But the views of the Valdichiana Valley, when we arrived at the top, were all worth the nauseating drive.
+My adventure in wine tasting in Tuscany began at the Baracchi Winery, which sits high above the charming and historic Italian town of Cortona, amidst winding roads that even our GPS couldn’t keep up with.
+It was a constant barrage of “turn right,” “turn left,” “turn right,” as we made the hairpin turns.
+But the views of the Valdichiana Valley — when we finally arrived at the top — were all worth the nauseating drive.

 Founded by Riccardo Baracchi, the winery is a small, boutique producer of one of the region’s only sparkling wines and some fabulous blends.
 We were greeted by Benedetto Baracchi, son of the winery’s founder, who started our tour in the sparkling wine room where the Baracchi Brut Trebbiano Metodo Classico is produced.
 A single worker was painstakingly turning each bottle ¼ turn, as he does daily for 45 days, to allow the sediment from the Trebbiano grapes to settle at the top of the bottle.
 There, it is ultimately frozen and forced out.
 As a small producer, Baracchi takes great care and pride in this hand-processed production of one of the region’s only sparkling wines.
 Our tour ended with a tasting of the sparkling wine, paired with pecorino cheese produced at the resort.
 I enjoyed the Brut Trebbiano Metodo Classico tremendously, perhaps because I could really respect the great care taken in its production.

-Lungarotti produces a number of wines — Sangiovese, Canaiolo, Cabernet Sauvignon, Merlot, Pinot Nero, Colorino and Syrah as red varietals with Trebbiano, Grechetto, Vermentino, Chardonnay and Pinot Grigio as the whites.
+Lungarotti produces a number of wines — Sangiovese, Canaiolo, Cabernet Sauvignon, Merlot, Pinot Nero, Colorino, and Syrah as red varietals with Trebbiano, Grechetto, Vermentino, Chardonnay, and Pinot Grigio as the whites.
 The highlight of the tour was visiting the winery’s safe, where vintages leading back to the winery’s opening in 1962 are stored.
-Some years, there were only four bottles remaining (a good year) and other years, there were dozens of bottles in the bin.
-They’re stored, sold and enjoyed for special occasions, with some bottles commanding upwards of $1,000 a bottle.
+Some years, there were only four bottles remaining (a good year), and in other years, there were dozens of bottles in the bin.
+They’re stored, sold, and enjoyed for special occasions, with some bottles commanding upwards of $1,000 a bottle.